onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

     + [FAQ](#faq)

 ### Introduction
-[KeePass](https://keepass.info "KeePass") is a great tool to store your passwords securely (the best in my opinion).
+[KeePass](https://keepass.info "KeePass") is a great tool to store your passwords securely for personnal use.

 On the other hand its popularity leads to a risk since there are [many ways to attack Keepass](https://blog.harmj0y.net/redteaming/keethief-a-case-study-in-attacking-keepass-part-2/ "many ways to attack Keepass") nowadays.
 Furthermore the large number of features increases the potential attack surface.